michaelspatrick/woocommerce-slack-notifier/README.md

 ## 🚀 Installation

-1. Download the latest `.zip` release of the plugin.
+1. For now, the plugin is a single file.
+Create a zip of the woocommerce-slack-notifier directory.
 2. In your WordPress dashboard, go to **Plugins → Add New → Upload Plugin**.
 3. Select the ZIP file and click **Install Now**, then **Activate**.